openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 omz_quantizer --all --dataset_dir <DATASET_DIR> --precisions=FP16-INT8
 ```

-By default, the script will run Post-Training Optimization Toolkit using the same
+By default, the script will run Post-Training Optimization Tool using the same
 Python executable that was used to run the script itself.
 To use a different
 Python executable, use the `-p`/`--python` option: